atulxerma/subtron/README.md

 ## subtron
-Let the subtron do the subdomain enumeration for you at once with subfinder, assetfinder and with amass.
+Let the subtron do the subdomain enumeration for you with subfinder, assetfinder and with amass at once.

 ## Installation:
 ```